settinge/Matplotlib-Challenge/README.md

 # Matplotlib-Challenge

+# How to Run Code

+1. Clone repository to a folder on computer

+2. Navigate to MatPlot Lib HW.ipynb in jupyter lab

+3. Run all cells

 * Gather statistics on effectiveness of tumor treatment regimens using data from a recent mouse study:
 * Mouse_metadata.csv and Study_results.csv